-We will not be able to engage Leibniz's monism.

-Spinoza is a weirdo monist.
+Spinoza is also a monist, but not in so obvious a way as Hobbes or Berkeley.
+His monism is neither idealist nor materialist; one might call him a weirdo monist.
 For Spinoza, there is only one substance, which he calls God.
 You might prefer to think of that one substance as nature, or Nature.

-Spinoza's one substance, God, has many attributes, both mental and physical (and others!).
+Indeed, Spinoza takes 'God' and 'Nature' to be synonyms.
+Spinoza's one substance, God or Nature, has many attributes, both mental and physical (and others!).
 So, there is just one kind of thing (monism), but it has many aspects, or properties.
 In other words, whereas most philosophers take minds and bodies to be substances, Spinoza takes them to be properties of a single substance called God, or Nature.